 In 1987, a small warehouse filled with texture-painted walls and rock-shaped hand and foot holds opened for business on the shores of Salmon Bay in Seattle, Washington.
 The owners called the place “Vertical Club" (now Vertical World) and encouraged devoted rock climbers from the Puget Sound area to come and train for their climbing adventures indoors during Seattle’s long and dreary winters.

-That was then and this is now.
-Climbing gyms have come a long ways in thirty years.
-Now, there are five state-of-the-art facilities in Seattle, and most metropolitan areas across the country are following suit.
+Climbing gyms have come a long way in the past 30 years.
+Now, there are six state-of-the-art facilities in Seattle, over 10 in the Denver metropolitan area, and most cities across the country are following suit.
 Even in places like Florida and Kansas where there’s no actual outdoor rock climbing for miles, indoor climbing gyms abound.
-Why, you might ask?
-Indoor climbing is hip, it’s social, it’s a great workout, and it’s exhilarating.
+Why the popularity?
+Simply put, indoor climbing is hip, social, a great workout, and exhilarating.
 If you’ve never been to a climbing gym, though, you probably have a lot of questions that you need answered.
-That’s why we wrote this article—so that you can stop wondering and get to the gym.
+Below we break down everything you need to know before your first gym session, including safety techniques, tips on acing a belay test, the proper gear to buy, gym etiquette, and more.

 Let’s get some terms and definitions out of the way here at the start.
 You’ll often hear people referring to bouldering, top roping, or leading.
 But what do they mean?
 When you walk into a climbing gym, you’ll probably see a number of shorter (10 to 15-foot) walls and taller (25 to 50-foot) walls.
 The floor of the entire gym is probably going to be a foam mat, but underneath the shorter walls, you’ll probably see big foam gymnastic mats scattered around.
 The taller walls will have ropes hanging from the top, or if they are steeply overhanging, metal clips hanging periodically all the way up.

+Bouldering.
 The shorter walls with no ropes or clips are for bouldering.
-Bouldering is one of climbing’s youngest and yet most popular disciplines.
-The major draw to bouldering is how social it is (you can easily get drawn into a crowd all working on the same “problem”, whereas rope climbing is more of a two-person activity.
+Bouldering is one of climbing’s most popular disciplines.
+The major draw to bouldering is how social it is (you can easily get drawn into a crowd all working on the same “problem,” whereas rope climbing is more of a two-person activity).
 That said, people also gravitate to bouldering because the only gear you need for it is shoes and chalk, so the fee of entry is relatively low.
 Finally, bouldering is the purest form of climbing.
 There are no ropes and no belayers—it’s just you and the rock.
 Many people are drawn to that freedom of unencumbered movement.

 2. Climbing Gyms are Safe

-The answer is: surprisingly safe.
+It might sound counterintuitive, but climbing indoors—even when you’re 20 or 30 feet off the ground—is surprisingly safe.
 While it’s true that you have to sign a waiver before you even set foot on the padded floors, it’s also true that these gyms have to carry rigorous and comprehensive (read: expensive) insurance.
-While accidents do happen—typically bouldering, where people tend to roll or break ankles from nasty falls—they really aren’t that common.
-In 15 years of indoor climbing I’ve only seen two accidents involving broken or fractured ankles, and I climb indoors a lot.
+To be sure, accidents do happen—typically bouldering, where people tend to roll or break ankles from nasty falls—but they really aren’t that common.
+In 15 years of indoor climbing, I’ve only seen two accidents involving broken or fractured ankles, and I climb indoors a lot.

 If climbing gyms were as dangerous or sketchy as they might feel to a new climber, they would never stay in business.
 If you’re really worried about it, though, your best bet is to stick to top rope climbs.
-That’s right, I’m telling you to go higher.
-Again, I know this is counterintuitive, but the fact is that aside from failure on the part of a certified belayer, or failure on the part of certified equipment (both of which are extremely rare), there is comparatively little that can go wrong when climbing on a top rope.
+That’s right, we’re telling you to go higher.
+Again, we know this is counterintuitive, but the fact is that, aside from failure on the part of a certified belayer or failure on the part of certified equipment (both of which are extremely rare), there is very little that can go wrong when climbing on a top rope.
 You can pull a muscle or sprain a tendon if you try to do more than your body can handle, but that goes for any physical activity.

 3. How to Ace the Belay Test

 Tying in.
-You’ll need to learn the Figure-8 Follow-Through Knot, (sometimes followed by a completely unnecessary, but attractive, Double Fishermen’s back-up knot).
-There’s a cool video on it here.
-Just remember, first you tie a Figure 8 (with an arm’s length or more of rope out), then you pass the end of the rope through the tie in point of your harness (not the belay loop, but the points connected by the belay loop), then you retrace the 8.
+You’ll need to learn the Figure-8 Follow-Through Knot (sometimes followed by a completely unnecessary, but attractive, Double Fishermen’s backup knot).
+There’s a helpful video on it here.
+Just remember: first you tie a Figure 8 (with an arm’s length or more of rope out), then you pass the end of the rope through the tie-in points of your harness (not the belay loop, but the points connected by the belay loop), then you retrace the 8 before adding an optional backup knot.

 Equipment checks.
 You’ll need to check that the knot is properly tied and through the correct tie-in points.
-Next comes the belay device and carabiner (vocalize that the belay device is properly loaded and verify the carabiner is locked).
-Vocalize that both the climber and the belayer’s harnesses are put on properly, and that the buckles (if necessary) are doubled back.
+Next comes the belay device and carabiner: vocalize that the belay device is properly loaded and verify the carabiner is locked.
+Confirm that both the climber and the belayer’s harnesses are put on properly, and that the buckles (if necessary) are doubled back.
+Most newer harnesses on the market are already set up properly, but it’s always a good idea to check that the webbing is correctly secured at the waist and leg loops.

 Climbing commands.
 You need to know commands in order to be sure both the climber and belayer are ready before the climber starts.
-Following the equipment checks, the climber asks “On Belay?”
-When the belayer is ready, he or she responds “Belay on!”
-Then, the climber announces “Climbing!”
-To which the belayer affirms, “Okay, climb on!”.
+Following the equipment checks, the climber asks, “On belay?”
+When the belayer is ready, he or she responds: “Belay on!”
+Then, the climber announces “climbing,” to which the belayer affirms, “climb on!”

 PBUS.
-There are scores of different ways to take up the slack generated as the climber ascends the wall, but today most everyone uses the PBUS (Pull, Brake, Under, Slide) method.
+There are scores of different ways to take up the slack generated as the climber ascends the wall, but today most belayers use the PBUS (pull, brake, under, slide) method.
 This video gives a good sense of how PBUS works.
-The most important thing to remember with belyaing is not to take your brake hand off the rope.
+The most important thing to remember with belaying is not to take your brake hand off the rope—ever.
 The PBUS method gives you a way to continually pull in slack without doing that.
+To reiterate, this method is specific to top-rope settings, and lead climbers will need to learn a more advanced method before belaying their climbing partner.

 Catching falls.
 This part is easy, as long as you are using the proper PBUS method.
 As long as your hand is in the brake position when the climber falls (or as long as you bring it to that position as soon as the fall happens), it requires very little strength to catch a fall.